www.locriantica.it

 The Dioscuri are the twins Castor and Pollux, sons of Zeus and Leda and brothers of Helen of Troy and of Clytemnestra.
 Leda, who was the wife of Tyndareus king of Sparta, spent the same night with his husband and with Zeus.
 From this unions born two couples of twins: Pollux and Helen of Troy from Zeus (therefore immortal) and Castor and Clytemnestra from Tyndareus (therefore mortal).

-Instead, another version of the myth, tells that Leda was surprised by Zeus transformed into a swan and from that union she procreated two giant eggs from which the two couples of twins born.
+Another version of the myth tells, instead, that Leda was surprised by Zeus (transformed into a swan) and from that union she procreated two giant eggs from which the two couples of twins were born.

 Castor was a warrior, a skilled horse trainer, while Pollux was an expert boxer.
-Together they made a lot of exploits, such as the rescue of their sister Helen of Troy, kidnapped by Theseus and held prisoner in the Afidna fortress; or such as their presence during the hunt to the wild boar of Calidonius or their join of the expedition of the Argonauts.
+Together they made many feats, such as the rescue of their sister Helen of Troy, kidnapped by Theseus and held prisoner in the Afidna fortress; or such as their presence during the hunt to the wild boar of Calidonius or their joining of the Argonauts' expedition.

 In the night sky Castor and Pollux are the two brightest stars of the Gemini (the twins) constellation.